King Fahd International Airport: Ground transportation

 The terminal can only be accessed via Route 605, a secondary expressway linking the cities of Khobar and Dammam in the south, and Qatif in the north; to the airport.
 Route 6466, a minor road and spur of Highway 40, links the highway to Route 605 and the airport.
 SAPTCO offers bus connections from Khobar and Dammam to the airport.
 Taxis are available at fixed prices to every major city and town in the kingdom, with private companies such as Careem, a subsidiary of Uber, providing similar services.

+Parking Facilities

 The total area of the parking complex is 176752 m2, distributed among three covered floors, with a maximum capacity of 4,930 cars.
 Two open parking areas are available beside the rentals to accommodate additional cars.

-Other facilities
+Recently, a new long term Open Parking Area was opened to accommodate long term staying cars.
+Travelers can use the shuttle bus provided by the airport to go to the passenger terminal and come back.

+The Airport Mosque

 The Airport Mosque was built on the roof of the car park and in the middle of a landscaped area of 46,200 m2 (497,292 ft²).
 The architecture of the mosque is an amalgamation of modern architecture with traditional Islamic architectural elements.
 The mosque can accommodate up to 2,000 worshippers and access to it can be easily gained from the passenger terminal through two enclosed, air-conditioned bridges equipped with moving belts, in addition to a third open bridge.